hrldcpr/poole/_posts/2016-08-10-infinite-continued-fractions.md

 ## A problem

 Let's say we've received the digits $$1.43...$$ from our input stream of digits.
-If we just truncate and convert to a continued fraction we get:
+If we just truncate and compute the continued fraction[^1] we get:

 $$
 1.43 = [1;2,3,14]